 This is probably one of the most confusing aspects of our how to use Xero software tutorial.
 Xero Payroll is extremely useful because payroll can be done automatically and all information is consolidated in one place.
 Aside from monitoring cash flows paid out to staff, you will be able to schedule payments by going to “Payroll Overview” under “Payroll”.

 One drawback from Xero Payroll is that you are unable to write specific instructions such as giving bonuses to employees who have met monthly quotas.
 But you can always add this as an expense category in your “Transactions” page and make the transfer to the employee manually.

 Set up invoicing with Xero

 Invoicing is probably the most commonly used feature in Xero.
 Every service business needs to create and send invoices.
 Go to “Invoicing” under “Accounts”.
-Xero will ask for details such as what products you are selling, any additional details and the client’s email address (If you need the invoice to be sent out by Xero).
+Xero will ask for details such as what products you are selling.
+You’ll also have a field to enter any additional details and the client’s email address (If you need the invoice to be sent out by Xero).

-Once an invoice has been sent out and paid, Xero will automatically note it as an income cash flow record in your transactions!
-The only thing left to do is to categorise the income entry.
+Once an invoice has been sent out and paid, Xero will automatically note it as an income cashflow record in your transaction The only thing left to do is to categorise the income entry.

 Create a customer list with Xero